FAQs

 • an MRT(R) who practices in a breast screening centre who performs mammography examinations and applies soundwaves for breast ultrasound examinations

-Although members can perform procedures in another specialty, the title and abbreviations you use must correspond to your specialty(ies) of registration.
-Only members of CMRITO registered in a particular specialty are legally authorized to use that specialty title in Ontario.
+Although registrants can perform procedures in another specialty, the title and abbreviations you use must correspond to your specialty(ies) of registration.
+Only registrant of CMRITO registered in a particular specialty are legally authorized to use that specialty title in Ontario.

 If you have questions about this article or other professional practice matters, please contact practiceadvice@cmrito.org.